Support Relentless Excellence!

 Hana Delong, an Orlando native studied dance at the Dr. Phillips High School Dance Magnet and the Orlando Ballet.
-She received her BFA in Dance from Adelphi University and was a scholarship student at the Ailey School.
-She has performed with Alvin Ailey American Dance Theater in Memoria and Revelations Cast of 50 and has worked with choreographers Matthew Rushing, Ray Mercer, and Sonia Dawkins.
-She was a member of DBDT: Encore! (formerly Dallas Black Dance Theatre II) and this is her second season with Dallas Black Dance Theatre.
+She received her Bachelors of Fine Arts in Dance from Adelphi University and was a scholarship student at the Ailey School.
+She has performed with Alvin Ailey American Dance Theater in Memoria and Revelations Cast of 50 and has performed pieces by choreographers such as Ulysses Dove, Matthew Rushing, Margo Sappington, Tiffany Rea-Fisher, and Ray Mercer.
+She was a member of DBDT: Encore! and this is her fourth season with the company.

-A native of Lafayette, Louisiana, Zion is happy to be apart of Dallas Black Dance Theatre family after graduating from The Certificate Program at The Ailey School in New York, New York.
+A native of Lafayette, Louisiana, Zion is an alumni of The Certificate Program at The Ailey School in New York City, New York.
 He received additional training from Dance Theatre of Harlem as a Merit Scholarship student, Complexions Contemporary Ballet Winter Intensive, and The Jacqueline Kennedy Onassis School at American Ballet Theatre as a scholarship student in the Collegiate Program.
-He has performed works such as Revelations, and Blues Suite by Alvin Ailey and other works by Ulysses Dove, Matthew Rushing, Ray Mercer, and Arthur Mitchell.
-This is Zion’s first season in Dallas Black Dance Theatre.
+He has performed works such as Sinatra Suite by Twyla Tharp, Awassa Astrige/Ostrich by Asadata Dafora, Revelations by Alvin Ailey, Matthew Rushing, Arthur Mitchell, Ray Mercer, and Juel D. Lane.
+This is Zion’s third season with Dallas Black Dance Theatre.

 Sean J. Smith